Boston

 Guide Windows

-Windows, Internet and Computer Graphics (especially Photoshop) courses are offered near Boston, Massachusetts
+Windows, Internet and Computer Graphics (especially Photoshop and Photoshop Elements) courses are offered near Boston, Massachusetts

 are available for individuals, companies and organizations.

-Tracy Marks has an M.A. in Education from Tufts University, and over 30 years experience teaching in continuing education.
-She has authored four books.
-A licensed counselor with considerable patience and sensitivity to student and client needs, she speaks in non-technical language which the average person (and non-computer expert) can understand.
+TRACY MARKS has an M.A. in Education from Tufts University, and 39 years experience teaching in continuing education.
+She has also authored six books translated into nine languages.
+A licensed counselor with considerable patience and sensitivity to student and client needs, she speaks in non-technical language which the nontechnical person can understand.
+She is also an enthusiastic, highly organized and conscientious instructor who customizes each training and provides relevant handouts.
 Further information about her background is available here.
+References can also be provided.

 (8 hours)